Peaceful Camping Spots for a Winter Weekend Getaway in Southern California

 Distance from SD: About 88 miles

 The desert is not everyone’s ideal camping destination, but there is so much to see and explore in the massive Anza-Borrego State Park that you’re definitely going to want to stay a few days to check it all out.
 The park has four actual campgrounds, but if you have no need for picnic tables or flush toilets then there are plenty of free primitive camping spots and they also allow roadside camping if you really want to rough it.
-While you’re there be sure to check out the Pictograph Trail to see rock paintings made by the Kumeyaay Indians thousands of years ago.
+While you’re there, be sure to check out the Pictograph Trail to see rock paintings made by the Kumeyaay Indians thousands of years ago.
 Hellhole Canyon might sound like the last place you’d ever want to be, but the 5.5-mile trail leads you to Maidenhair Falls, a 20-foot waterfall close to Borrego Springs.
 There are also slot canyons, wind caves, and several other beautiful destinations out in the desert that you don’t want to miss.

 Camp out near Lake Arrowhead surrounded by the pine trees of the San Bernardino National Forest.
-The North Shore and Dogwood Campgrounds are both nearby with plenty of sites available that have fire rings, bathrooms, etc., but if you really want to get away from it all, remote camping is also an option in the forest with the right permits.
-Either way, you should head down to the lake to take a dip, water ski, or take a boat out on the water.
-You should also take advantage of the list of hiking trails that will lead you all over the forest.
+While the North Shore and Dogwood Campgrounds are closed, yellow post remote camping is an option in the forest with the right permits.
+While you’re there, you should head down to the lake to take a dip, water ski, or take a boat out on the water, and take advantage of the list of hiking trails that will lead you all over the forest.
 Deep Creek Hot Springs/Goat Trail will lead you to (you guessed it) hot springs.
 You’ll also run into the Pacific Coast Trail which follows the creek along the way.

 Distance from SD: 141 miles to the tram, plus hiking to campsites

 Hop on the Palm Springs Aerial Tramway and take a ride 2.5 miles up the mountain in one of the world’s largest rotating tramcars.
-From the top, you can hike to six campgrounds within seven miles of the tram.
+From the top you can hike to six campgrounds within seven miles of the tram.
 A permit to camp is only $5, but come prepared since none of these campsites have water available and there are definitely no stores nearby.
 While you’re there, you can take a hike up to San Jacinto Peak, the second-highest point in SoCal.

 Distance from SD: 164 miles

-To some, the Salton Sea is a fascinating place to explore and check out the migratory birds, to others, it’s just a creepy place in the middle of nowhere that smells pretty bad.
+To some the Salton Sea is a fascinating place to explore and check out the migratory birds, to others it’s just a creepy place in the middle of nowhere that smells pretty bad.
 No matter what your opinion is, there are places where you can camp at the Salton Sea State Recreation Area.
 Several actually.
 Since it’s a million degrees out there in the summer, their busy season is from November to May.
 There are RV spots that require a reservation, but visitors are welcome to tent-camp without a reservation any time.